rehman259/mediumapp/readme.md

 php artisan key:generate
 ```

-8. Install JS Dependencies (IF NPM not installed then Download and install the NodeJS windows installer.https://nodejs.org/en/)
+8. Install JS Dependencies (If NPM not installed then download and install installer from https://nodejs.org/en/)
 ```
 npm install
 ```